filrak/next/packages/core/docs/core/utils/server-side-rendering.md

 };
 ```

-The `useSSR` returns `cache` field that keeps shared state between client-side and server-side under the key you provided as an argument to the created composable (`cacheId`) and `saveToCache` function to populate loaded data into the cache.
+The `useSSR` returns `initialState` field that keeps shared state between client-side and server-side under the key you provided as an argument to the created composable (`cacheId`) and `saveToInitialState` function to populate loaded data into the cache.
 Now created factory supports SSR.

 ## Your own SSR implementation